filipus959/CryptoViewer/README.md

    ```
 4. Run the app on an emulator or a physical device.

-### API Setup

-To fetch real-time cryptocurrency data, ensure that you have an API key for a cryptocurrency API (e.g., CoinGecko, CoinMarketCap).
-Update the `build.gradle` file or a configuration file with your API key.

 ## Dependency Injection with Hilt

 CryptoViewer uses **Hilt** for dependency injection.
 Hilt simplifies the process of managing dependencies, and it is integrated across the entire project to provide objects like repositories, use cases, and view models.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the License file for details.